-- High blood pressure is the 13th leading cause of death in the United States.1 - In North Carolina in 2016, high blood pressure was the primary cause of 2,167 deaths (about 2% of all deaths) and a contributing cause to 23,217 heart disease and stroke deaths.2 That means high blood pressure causes or contributes to at least 28% of all deaths in N.C. each year. - Almost one out of every three adults in the United States (29% or about 75 million people) has been diagnosed with high blood pressure.3 In addition, almost one out of three adults has prehypertension-the condition of having blood pressure higher than normal but not yet in the high blood pressure range.3 - About 2.7 million North Carolina adults (35%) have been diagnosed with high blood pressure by a health care professional.4 Assuming that national prehypertension rates also apply to North Carolina, up to an additional 2.5 million adults in North Carolina are at risk of high blood pressure. - The North Carolina Medicaid program spent \$194 million on 64,561 beneficiaries (by principal diagnosis) with high blood pressure in 2017.5 That's about \$3,001 per beneficiary with high blood pressure.
+- High blood pressure is the 13th leading cause of death in the United States. - In North Carolina in 2018, high blood pressure was the primary cause of 1,014 deaths and a contributing cause to 24,326 heart disease and stroke deaths.
+That means high blood pressure causes or contributes to at least 27% of all deaths in North Carolina each year. - About 45% of adults in the United States (108 million) have hypertension defined as blood pressure greater than 130/80 or are taking medication for hypertension. - About 2.8 million adults in North Carolina (35%) have been diagnosed with high blood pressure by a health care professional. - High blood pressure led to 40,481 hospital admissions and \$1.4 billion in hospital charges in North Carolina in 2018.
+That equates to \$35,625 per admission. - The North Carolina Medicaid program spent \$205 million on 68,083 beneficiaries with high blood pressure in 2018.
+That's about \$3,013 per beneficiary with high blood pressure.